elmar-hinz/TYPO3.Blog/Administration/LocalDomain.rst

      WARNING: launchctl will fail when run under tmux.

-I follow the advices how to place the configuration files and how to start the service.
-There is only one entry to put into the ``dnsmasq.conf`` file.
+I follow the advices, how to place the configuration files and how to start the service.
+There is only one entry to put into the :code:`dnsmasq.conf` file.

 .. code::